product guideFeb 27, 2026·11 min read

 Which Slack plan do I need?+

 Any Slack plan — Free, Pro, Business+, or Enterprise Grid.
 The workflow uses Slack’s Block Kit API to send structured alerts.
 You’ll need a Slack app with incoming webhook permissions.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Does my n8n need to be publicly accessible?+